 But if you’re brave enough to take it all in your stride, so to speak, stay for the fire dancing after the sun goes down.
 The entertainers are all ages and come from all walks of life.

-Little Beach: Is in Makena State Park, Makena Road, Kihei.
+Little Beach: In Makena State Park, Makena Road, Kihei.

 The ultimate experience in Hawaiian partying, a Luau should be in your top 10 things to do in Maui.
 There are a few different ones, but we experienced the Te Au Moana Luau in Wailea, which felt like it had everything you could want.